Møn: Herring fisheries, prosperity and decline

 At the start of the 16th century, around 2000 people lived in Stege.
 However, the herring fisheries were in decline and the town was taxed heavily to pay for continuing wars.
 Farmers began to sell goods to the harbour at Grønsund, and the island was again pledged against a debt.
 By 1582 Frederick II was obliged to cut taxes on the town and waive unpaid back taxes, as the town was effectively bankrupt.
 In 1583, trade with Germany was again banned.
 Christian IV granted land outside Stege to the town so that the inhabitants might grow food for themselves.
 In 1627, more land was granted.

+On 12 June 1644 during the Torstenson War, a battle was fought off the island between Denmark and Sweden.

 The death of Christian IV in 1648 meant the end of the 30-year war, but his successor Frederick III commenced war against Sweden.
 Copenhagen was occupied and Swedes sought to invade Møn by walking across the ice from Zealand.
 This was prevented by the islanders, who maintained a three-mile long opening in the ice to stop the invasion force.
 However, in May 1659, 3,000 Swedes invaded from the island of Bogø against a force of 500 defenders.
 Stege was occupied, the town hall and 300 farms destroyed, the island looted and the harvest lost.
 At the end of the war, in 1660, the island's population was reduced to 670.

 Frederick III introduced direct rule, replacing feudal regions with counties and attempted to restore the economy.
 However, in 1664 Møn was again pledged against loans, this time to a Dutchman Gabriel Marselis.
 In 1684, the pledge was redeemed, at which time Stege was half in ruins, almost all the forests had been cut down and many farms had been abandoned.
 In 1685, four battalions of cavalry were sent to the island and stationed at Marienborg.
 To build barracks at Marienborg, their commander Colonel Von Plessen demolished damaged buildings in Stege to re-use their stone, including the town wall and two of the gate towers.
 The third was converted into a prison.
 In 1696, the further depredation of the island was discovered by the authorities, and Plessen was himself imprisoned.
 All taxes on the island were cancelled for two years.